-To help prepare school divisions, VDOE has provided practice item sets in TestNav 8.
-These practice items serve as an introduction to the new online navigation, online tools, item formatting, and overall functionality and appearance of TestNav 8.
+To help prepare school divisions, VDOE provides practice item sets in TestNav 8.
+These practice items serve as an introduction to the online navigation, online tools, item formatting, and overall functionality and appearance of TestNav 8.

 Computer Adaptive Testing

 Today’s online SOL assessments challenge students to apply what they have learned in ways not possible with traditional multiple-choice tests.
 Reading, writing, mathematics, and science assessments include “technology enhanced” items that require students to demonstrate critical-thinking and problem-solving skills, much as they do in response to classroom assignments from teachers.
 Online history tests will contain field-test TEI (which do not count towards a student’s score) during the spring 2017 test administration.

 Beyond Multiple Choice: Teachers Discuss Virginia’s New Mathematics Standards – Educators and VDOE on the 2009 standards and aligned assessments.

 Technology-enhanced demonstration – Narrated demonstration of examples of items appearing on the Mathematics SOL tests.